stelzinga/MF/Management_Framework.md

 - Costs of Good Sold: costs directly related to the manufacturing of goods or delivery of Services a.k.a.
 Operating Fees, Negative Income, Contra-Revenues.
 In other words: if a Service is not delivered, the cost is also not Incurred, at least in theory.
 In practice there are production timing considerations which require a purchase of Inventory to be used at one point in time in manufacturing, effectively yielding a Cost without yet having delivered a Product.
 Such inventory finds its way into the Balance Sheet as an Asset.
 It is also possible that certain of such Costs of Goods Sold relate to a minimum purchase by the Venture, and thus lead to more complex cost structures.
 Note that where a COGS, negative Income or Contra-Revenue is incurred, it is often recorded under Revenue (as a negative number, or embedded in the final Revenue amount).
 - Operating Costs: costs required to keep Operations up and running like salaries, utilities, rent, licenses, subscriptions, depreciation, etc. These costs are incurred even if a Service is not delivered.
 - Other Costs: these include one off costs like fines, impairments etc.
+- Taxes: most often income is taxed at some corporate rate.
+Profit is often assessed at different Cost levels i.e. pre-tax and after-tax.

 Cost is an undesirable, but necessary deliverable, and its minimisation through Cost Management is an important output of Management.
 Cost is expressed in reporting currency on the Income Statement, but within Operations it can also be expressed and monitored via proxies like time, man-hours or man-days, head-count, etc. Costs are recorded on the Income Statement and are maintained through Business Function Finance, specifically Accounting.

 ### Risk
 Risk reflects the probability of adverse, unplanned -not necessarily unexpected- events that have an adverse outcome and that emerge as a result of Run and Change being performed in a dynamic Environment.
 More specifically, unplanned events occur as the result of either:
 i) Weaknesses in Run and Change Processes performed or supported by Staff, Suppliers or Assets and/or